Home » Marketing

 I'd be interested in hearing about more marketing people, rather than the bloggers and such who keep making the rounds.
 People who are a little more behind the scenes, maybe?

-• Lina DeMartinez said:
+5. Lina DeMartinez Avatar

 I am thinking you might want to meet some of the online marketing giants in the Facebook Community.
 As is, the have an incredible network and are really setting forth a huge number of strategies to optimize the use of that Platform.